rinagalperin/biomedical_nel/readme.md

 ## :construction: Training
 ### Input
-We use the output from HRM and the manual annotations (which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing)) to construct the training and testing data for our contextual relevance model.
+We use the output from the HRM and the manual annotations regarding the **Diabetes** community (which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing)) to construct the training and testing data for our contextual relevance model.

 Intial dataset description:
 - 258 posts